This post may contain affiliate links. Please see my disclosure policy for details.

 There was enough entertainment in the evening as it was with the likes of Goddess Kali parades.
 But, if I had more time, this is something I would have loved to watch!

-Entrance costs 30 rupees per head.
+The entrance fee costs 30 rupees per head.
 The light show doesn’t take place on Mondays, public religious holidays or from July – September.
-Click here for details.

 Other things to do in Kolkata after the Victoria Memorial